Admissions Information | Undergraduate Nursing

 - Healthcare Provider or Professional Rescuer CPR certification card (2 year expiration).

-- State CNA Certification issue date OR the date you are registered to complete the course Fall semester.
+- Certified CNA course transcript or certificate OR the date you are registered to complete the course Fall semester.

-- TEAS V (Test of Essential Academic Skills) exam registration date.
+- ATI-TEAS (Test of Essential Academic Skills) exam registration or completion date.

 CPR certification implies successful completion of the 2 year expiration Healthcare Provider or Professional Rescuer CPR course for adults, children and infants.
 Other types of CPR courses do not meet this requirement.
 CPR certification MUST BE RENEWED PRIOR TO THE FALL TERM IN THE ACADEMIC YEAR IN WHICH IT EXPIRES.